gaengeviertel/radio/readme.md

 ## usage

-For instruction on how to use this have a look into the different folder.
+For instruction on how to use this have a look into the other folder.